chris-creditdesign/chris-creditdesign.github.io/_posts/2014-07-26-coding-for-designers-9.md

 <img alt="A robot tying its shoelaces" src="{{ site.baseurl }}images/posts/coding-club-9/robot-shoelaces-5.png" />

 Javascript is a programming language - but don't let that scare you.
-It was designed with the primary purpose of making webpages more exciting but can be used for a zillion other things (even [robots](http://nodebots.io/)!) and is one of the [most popular programming languages in use today](http://www.tiobe.com/index.php/content/paperinfo/tpci/index.html).
+It was designed with the primary purpose of making webpages more exciting but can be used for a zillion other things (even controlling [robots](http://nodebots.io/)!) and is one of the [most popular programming languages in use today](http://www.tiobe.com/index.php/content/paperinfo/tpci/index.html).

 Javascript gives us something that plain old HTML and CSS don't, the ability to ask questions and then give instructions based on the answers we get back.